 Many hospitalizations each year are the result of mismanaged medications.
 Making sure your loved one takes their medication as prescribed will give them the best chance of avoiding trips to the doctor or hospital.
 Using pillboxes to organize medications is a great way to help manage their medications.

 Another option is to use an automatic pill dispenser.
 These are often just like a pillbox but make it much easier to stick to a medication schedule with features like scheduled dispensing and reminders with light, sound, and text messages.
-Learn more about our automatic pill dispenser, Dose Dispense, here.
+Learn more about our automatic pill dispenser, Dose Flip, here.

 Learn a new skill or hobby